Written by: Lennon-McCartney

 The obsessiveness of the lyrics is reflected in the repetitiveness of the music.
 The song contains the same phrases played over a number of rhythmic, tempo and time signature variations.
 Perhaps the sheer otherness of I Want You explains why it was so well-liked by all members of The Beatles.

 Most remarkable, however, is the grinding three-minute finale, featuring Lennon’s and Harrison’s massed overdubbed guitars multitracked many times over the same relentless chord pattern, which was slashed at full volume to give the impression that it could have gone on forever.
 Lennon also used the white noise generator from a Moog synth to get the howling wind effect.

 In the studio

-On 18 April the multitracked guitars for the finale were recorded by Lennon and Harrison.
+On 18 April a reduction mix was created from the Trident edits.
+Named take one, it combined Lennon’s vocals and guitar on track eight.
+The multitracked guitars for the finale were then recorded by Lennon and Harrison.

 John and George went into the far left-hand corner of [studio] number two to overdub those guitars.
 They wanted a massive sound so they kept tracking and tracking, over and over.

 John Lennon added a Moog synthesiser part, plus the white noise heard during the finale, and Ringo Starr added more drums.
 Unusually, these overdubs were added to the original Trident master, not the reduction mix that had been created on 18 April.

 On 11 August, the day I Want You (She’s So Heavy) was renamed from its working title of I Want You, and Lennon, McCartney and Harrison recorded their repeated “She’s so heavy” harmony vocals, recorded twice to give the effect of six voices.